 Output

-- generated_tokens: Include the list of individual generated tokens.
+- generated_token_count: The number of generated tokens.

 As output you get the following ‘stop_reason’:

-- NOT_FINISHED - Possibly more tokens to be streamed
+- not_finished - Possibly more tokens to be streamed

-- MAX_TOKENS - Maximum requested tokens reached
+- max_tokens - Maximum requested tokens reached

-- EOS_TOKEN - End of sequence token encountered
+- eos_token - End of sequence token encountered

-- CANCELLED - Request canceled by the client
+- cancelled - Request canceled by the client

-- TIME_LIMIT - Time limit reached
+- time_limit - Time limit reached

-- STOP_SEQUENCE - Stop sequence encountered
+- stop_sequence - Stop sequence encountered

-- TOKEN_LIMIT - Token limit reached
+- token_limit - Token limit reached

-- ERROR - Error encountered
+- error - Error encountered

 Example